raygan/mam-audiofinder/DEV_NOTES.md

-# Dev Notes – mam-audiofinder (0.6-testing)
+# Dev Notes – mam-audiofinder (0.6 path-mapping & setup)

-Branch: `0.6-testing`
-Purpose: make the app easier to run on diverse self‑hosted setups via explicit path mapping and a first‑run setup wizard.
+Purpose: make the app easier to run on diverse self‑hosted setups via explicit path mapping and a first‑run setup wizard, with an option to lock the setup UI after configuration.

 ## Key Changes Implemented